 Database and table names.
-Prior to NDB 8.0.18, when using the
+In NDB 7.6 and earlier, when using the

-NDBstorage engine, the maximum allowed length both for database names and for table names is 63 characters, and a statement using a database name or table name longer than this limit failed with an appropriate error.
-As of NDB 8.0.18, this restriction is lifted and identifiers for
+NDBstorage engine, the maximum allowed length both for database names and for table names was 63 characters, and a statement using a database name or table name longer than this limit failed with an appropriate error.
+In NDB 8.0, this restriction is lifted; identifiers for

 NDBdatabases and tables may now use up to 64 bytes, as with other MySQL database and table names.